LSchmidt-TUBS/ADSbDataParser/README.md

 	javaADSbParserRecompileAirportDatabase("./airports.csv", "./airportsRecompiled.csv");

-The directory of the recompiled aiport database needs to be stored in the variable *AIRPORT_DATABASE_FILE_DIR* of m-files *javaADSbParser.m* and *javaADSbParserParallel.m*.
+The directory of the recompiled airport database needs to be stored in the variable *AIRPORT_DATABASE_FILE_DIR* of m-files *javaADSbParser.m* and *javaADSbParserParallel.m*.

 ### How to use the MATLAB interface